Westerdals/pro104-eksamen-gruppe11/docs/README.md

   so it should be easy to go back and know who has worked on what.
 * The possibility to easy change the owner of the tasks/allocate the tasks/switch tasks and leave tasks.
 * The program follows a clean line when it comes to design,so that tasks are in focus.
+* The app includes intuitive color choices for importance-red,green and yellow.
+* Calendar layout.
+* Use of drag and drop.
+* Saving information in Local Storage.
 * User-friendly.
 * Visual aid, neat and intuitive to use. <br/>

 <a name="concept"></a>